-Being targeted by a Medicare scam puts you at risk of compromised healthcare coverage, financial wellness troubles, and emotional distress.
-To help protect yourself, we’ve compiled a guide to some of the most common schemes Medicare scammers use and what you can do to avoid them.
+Being targeted by a Medicare scam puts you at risk of compromised healthcare coverage, financial hardship, and emotional distress.
+We’ve put together a guide to the most common Medicare scams to watch out for in 2026, and what you can do to avoid them.

 1. You’re told to get a new Medicare card